mesutgdk/BMI-Calculator/README.md

 #  BMI Calculator

-*  My main goal is to develop an easy-to-use app that can calculate body mass index and designed with MVC design pattern.
+*  I just wanted to create an easy-to-use app that can calculate body mass index and designed with MVC design pattern.

-## What I learned
+## What I have learned and discovered

 * MVC design pattern
 * How to create multi-screen apps with animated navigation.